Our History

 Covid19 – Cons cancelled

 From 2020 – 2022, the Con was cancelled due to Covid restrictions.
+Afterwards, Harben House was unavailable.

-The Con is back!
+The Con comes back!

 You can see the gamebooks for previous years here.